J-CF-Leung/Study_Vault/Physics/Condensed matter physics/Soft Condensed Matter.md

 #### Persistence length
 - Let the polymer of _fixed length_ $l$ be described by some _curve_, with some _tangent angle_ $\theta$ at each point
 - The chain is said to retain _memory_ of how it bent before, up to a significant _persistence length_, defined as the _mean value_ of $\boldsymbol{R}$ over the _first segment_
+	- From later analysis, it is _half_ the Kuhn length
 $$l_{p}\equiv \left\langle  \boldsymbol{R}\cdot \frac{\boldsymbol{u}_{0}}{b_{0}} \right\rangle =b_{0}\sum(\cos\theta)^{i}=\frac{b_{0}}{1-\cos\theta}\approx \frac{2b_{0}}{\theta^{2}}$$
 - The _correlation_ between different segments $s_{1}$ and $s_{2}$ is then:
 $$\displaylines{(\cos\theta)^{m}\approx \left( 1-\frac{\theta^{2}}{2} \right)^{m}\approx \exp\left( -\frac{m\theta^{2}}{2} \right)\approx \exp\left( -\frac{mb_{0}}{l_{p}} \right) \\ \langle \boldsymbol{t}(s_{1})\cdot \boldsymbol{t}(s_{2}) \rangle\approx \exp\left( -\frac{|s_{1}-s_{2}|}{l_{p}} \right) }$$